wayneleighton1985-oss/wayne-leighton/src/content/books/passion-transcripts-seminar.md

 What is the difference between the information in the standard book, and the seminar?

-The book is about ‘what’ I did.
-This seminar explains ‘how’ I did it.
+The book is about 'what' I did.
+This seminar explains 'how' I did it.
 Further, the seminar talks about my battles with other authorities, whereas the book only talks about my fight against the police.
 As the book is a memoir, I did not want to talk about corruption only.
 It tells my life story.
 The seminar will talk about strategies that you can use.
 It highlights the deceptive techniques that the authorities will use to railroad you, how to spot them, and how to bring claims against them in different jurisdictions.
 Some examples of the authorities I have beaten in court are:

 \*  The Chief Constable on North Yorkshire Police (twice)